 Service to others has always been an important part of the 4-H club program.
 One part of the 4-H pledge states, “I pledge my hands to larger service.”
 An entire section of the 4-H Summary Record is dedicated to the documentation of community service done by each 4-H member.

 4-H groups conduct community service projects in local communities where they meet.
 These projects include community beautification, collecting donations for food pantries, raising money for charities, volunteering in nursing homes and donating needed items to hospice and hospitals, to name just a few.

 Massachusetts 4-H also conducts statewide community service projects.
 Past projects include the distribution of backpacks with school supplies to needy children, the collection of new toys to benefit children in the Foster Children Evaluation Services at the UMass Medical Center, a Hurricane Katrina relief effort to benefit 4-H families in Louisiana and Mississippi and several food drives.

 We conduct the annual statewide community service project in October and November.
 This year we are offering incentives to clubs that participate and report including 4-H pennants, club T-shirts, 4-H cinch bags and 4-H approved curriculum.
 We ask all 4-H groups to participate and to report their results to their Educator or through an on-line survey.
-Read the details about our current statewide community service project.
+Read the details about our current state community service project for 2017.